 Treatment is directed at improving the ability of the heart to contract, relieving congestion, and controlling the narrowing of blood vessels (which can increase blood pressure).
 Your veterinarian will prescribe the most appropriate medication or drug combination for your pet.

 A form of cardiomyopathy called atrial standstill destroys the muscle wall of the atrium.
 In some dogs it affects the muscle wall of the ventricle as well.
-Eventually, heart muscle failure occurs.
+Eventually, heart muscle failure may occur.
 The condition has been reported in English Springer Spaniels, Old English Sheepdogs, Shih Tzus, German Shorthaired Pointers, and mixed-breed dogs.

-Endocardial fibroelastosis is a disease of unknown cause that leads to thickening of the thin membranous lining of the left atrium, left ventricle, and mitral valve.
+Endocardial fibroelastosis is a disease of unknown cause that leads to thickening of the thin membranous lining of the left atrium, left ventricle, and/or mitral valve.
 It is a rare cause of heart muscle failure in young dogs.
 Affected animals are usually less than 6 months of age and have signs of left-sided heart failure.
 Breeds affected by this disease include Labrador Retrievers, Great Danes, English Bulldogs, Springer Spaniels, Boxers, and Pit Bull Terriers.
 Signs, treatment, and outlook are similar to those for dilated cardiomyopathy.

 Arrhythmogenic right ventricular cardiomyopathy is a rare cause of heart muscle failure in dogs.
 It is also known as Boxer cardiomyopathy because it is almost always seen in Boxers.
 It is restricted primarily to the right side of the heart, but may also involve the left ventricle.
 It is characterized by a fibrous and fatty muscle of the right ventricle causing progressive heart muscle failure.
 Most commonly, Boxers will collapse because of an extremely fast arrhythmia that prevents blood from reaching the brain.
-Difficulty breathing, increased breathing rate, fainting, and nonspecific signs such as loss of appetite and lethargy may also be seen.
+Difficulty breathing, increased breathing rate, and nonspecific signs such as loss of appetite and lethargy may also be seen.
 Some dogs will also develop dilated cardiomyopathy.
 Treatment includes medications to prevent arrhythmias.
 The outlook for dogs without dilated cardiomyopathy is good; with treatment, dogs can live for years.
 However, most dogs in heart failure with dilated cardiomyopathy only live several months.

-Duchenne’s cardiomyopathy is an inherited disorder associated with the X chromosome.
+Duchenne cardiomyopathy is an inherited disorder associated with the X chromosome.
 It has been reported in dogs, particularly Golden Retrievers.
 A similar disease called X-linked muscular dystrophy has been reported in Irish Terriers, Samoyeds, and Rottweilers.
 These diseases may affect heart muscle as well as nerve and muscle tissue elsewhere in the body.
 Tissue changes usually develop by 6 to 7 months of age and decrease in size over the next 2 years.
 In patients that survive, heart muscle failure may develop.